Miss Universe 2000

 Miss Universe 2000 was the 49th Miss Universe pageant, held at the Eleftheria Indoor Hall in Nicosia, Cyprus, on 12 May 2000.

 At the conclusion of the event, Mpule Kwelagobe of Botswana crowned Lara Dutta of India as Miss Universe 2000.
-It is the country's second victory in the pageant's history.
+It is the country's second victory in the pageant's history after Sushmita Sen won in 1994.

 Contestants from seventy-nine countries and territories competed in this year's pageant.
 The competition was hosted by Sinbad, with Miss USA 1996 Ali Landry and Julie Moran providing commentary and analysis throughout the event.
 Elvis Crespo, Dave Koz, Montell Jordan, and Anna Vissi performed in this year's pageant.

 Background

 Location and date

 Nicosia was announced as host city of the pageant on 1 July 1999.
 The country invested $3.5 million in the event, in the hope that the publicity would increase tourism, the island's main industry.

 Conservative Cypriot church leaders protested the decision to hold the pageant on the island, claiming that millennium celebrations of the birth of Christ were more important and that the event was scandalous and would promote female nudity.